blushingpenguin/DotNetMongoMigrations/README.markdown

 Collection Migration
 --

 These are migrations performed on every document in a given collection.
-Supply the version number and collection name, then simply implement the update per document method UpdateDocument to manipulate each document.
+Supply the version number and collection name, then simply implement the update per document method UpdateDocumentAsync to manipulate each document.
+If the document should be replaced, then return true and ReplaceOneAsync will be called using the _id property of the document as a filter.

 ```csharp
 	public class Migration1 : CollectionMigration